Bhpsngum/utilitiesNstuffs/README.md

 eval
 Object.defineProperties
 ```
-if you're ensure that your project/codes won't mess up any built-in functions, see the utilised version [here](/getProperVariableName/JS/getProperVariableName.util.js)
+if you're ensure that your project/codes won't mess up any built-in functions, use the [utilised version](/getProperVariableName/JS/getProperVariableName.util.js).